Allison Randal

 Allison Randal is a software developer and author.
 She was the chief architect of the Parrot virtual machine, a member of the board of directors for The Perl Foundation, a director of the Python Software Foundation from 2010 to 2012, and the chairman of the Parrot Foundation.
 She is also the lead developer of Punie, the port of Perl 1 to Parrot.
 She is co-author of Perl 6 and Parrot Essentials and the Synopses of Perl 6.
 She was employed by O'Reilly Media.
 From August 2010 till February 2012, Randal was the Technical Architect of Ubuntu at Canonical.

+In Eastern Africa, Allison started her career as a research linguist, performing in-depth analyses of natural languages.
+But eventually, her lifelong love of coding pulled her toward the study and use of artificial languages.
+Her portfolio, which includes educational games, linguistic analysis tools, e-commerce infrastructure, compilers, hypervisors, database replication systems, deployment automation, mobile applications, and voice-integrated smart-home technologies, is broad and strong, having been developed over more than thirty years of software development.
+Her multidisciplinary experience demonstrates a special integration of systems thinking, technology, and language.

 In 2009, Randal was chair of O'Reilly's Open Source Convention (OSCON).
 She was elected a fellow of the Python Software Foundation in 2010.

 She is currently a director of the Open Source Initiative and was its president between 2015 and 2017, taking over from and handing back to Simon Phipps.
-She also serves on the OpenStack Foundation board of directors.
+She also serves on the OpenStack Foundation board of directors.She became the chair of board from 2021 to 2022.

+Additionally, as of 2019, Randal joined the member of the board at Software Freedom Conservatory, and as of 2022, she became the chair of board.